danderson589/Project1/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
+No configuration was performed manually, which is advantageous because it helps IAC or Infrastructure as Code.
-- _TODO: What is the main advantage of automating configuration with Ansible?_ The main advantage of automating the configuration with ansible is that it helps IAC or Infrastructure as Code.
+- _TODO: What is the main advantage of automating configuration with Ansible?_

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
 - First you install dockder.io using the apt module.
 When putting in the task make sure you “update_cache” name “docker.io” and write the “state” as present.
 While still using the apt module you will also install pip3.
 For this you will need to “force_apt_get” name “python3-pip” and once again state as “present.”
 - For the next section you will be using the pip module.
 We will be installing docker python module in this step.
 You will need the Name “docker” and the state as “present.”
 -For the next step you will be using the sysctl module.
 In this step we will be seting up the machine to use more memory.
 In the Name section you will put “vm.max_map_count” then in the value section “262144” then state “present”.
 Then the last part of this task is reload “yes.”